JLBrigham/CV/README.md

 #### Not phased under pressure

 Working at the airport for Crystal Ski I consistently proved myself during crisis situations and was consequntly promoted to the airport management team.
-I became a team member that could step into any role and be relied on to 'get things done' whilst we faced huge operational obstacles, such as overnighting 1000 guest in an airport.
+I became a team member that could step into any role and be relied on to 'get things done' whilst we faced huge operational obstacles, such as overnighting 1000 guest in a very small, regional airport.
 My **resilance**, **abilty to keep calm** and **positive attitude** were attributes I was regularly praised for by colleagues.

 As part of my Makers final project we chose to learn an entirely new tech stack.
 With just two weeks to learn a new framework, design and build a full-stack mobile app and present our finished app, we were under a lot of time pressure......... whilst working effectively as a team, hopping on and helping others out when needed.
 Don't get stressed, see the bigger goal.